- 30 Jun 2021

 Stick to the path decided: There's no sure sure-shot method to forecast when the pandemic will end or when students will be able to do away with its effects.
 The only wise thing for the students to continue doing is to stick to their current plan of action and focus on the application process.
 Several Australian universities have extended their application window giving students enough time to choose whether studying in Australia is the most viable possibility for them or not.
 This way, students would not lose a year and can attend lectures online initially and later be allowed to join classes on campus.

-Explore universities with nice COVID-19 response: Nearly every university in Australia has adopted solid measures to adapt to the new normal.
+Explore universities with a nice COVID-19 response: Nearly every university in Australia has adopted solid measures to adapt to the new normal.
 The measures could vary from location to location and each university is choosing a totally different approach to assist students to have a smooth sail throughout their academic journey.
 Several universities in Australia have even reduced their tuition fees in response to the disaster caused by the novel coronavirus.

 Preparation should be your prime concern: With students restricted to their homes, it's the best time to prepare for entrance tests termed mandatory by the varied Australian universities.
-All test conducting bodies like the College Faculty Board, Graduate Management Admission Council, etc. have introduced an outlying proctoring way to permit students to take tests like GMAT, SAT, ACT from the comfort of their homes.
+All test conducting bodies like the College Faculty Board, Graduate Management Admission Council, etc. have introduced an outlying proctoring way to permit students to take tests like the GMAT, SAT, and ACT from the comfort of their homes.

-Push admissions by at least a year: One among the studying in Australia choices amid COVID-19 may be to delay admission by a year.
+Push admissions by at least a year: One of the studying in Australia choices amid COVID-19 may be to delay admission by a year.
 Pursuing your education online might eradicate the monetary stress however it'd additionally remove the chance of experiencing a totally different way of life on the Aussie campus.
-Hence, delaying the admission might be a sensible call for some scholars out there.
+Hence, delaying admission might be a sensible call for some scholars out there.

 What prospective students should be looking for while applying to Australian universities during the COVID-19 pandemic?